Emperor and Galilean

 Emperor and Galilean (in Kejser og Galilæer) is a play written by Henrik Ibsen.
 Although it is one of the writer's lesser known plays, on several occasions Henrik Ibsen called Emperor and Galilean his major work.
 Emperor and Galilean is written in two complementary parts with five acts in each part and is Ibsen's longest play.

-The play is about the Roman Emperor Julian the Apostate.
+The play is about the Roman Emperor Julian the Apostate, the last pagan ruler of the Roman Empire.
 The play covers the years 351–363.
-Julian was the last pagan ruler of the Roman Empire.
 It was his desire to bring the empire back to its ancient Roman values.
-Another crucial and more sympathetic feature of Emperor Julian, is his disliking of his own dynasty, who, in the play at least, were claiming descent and authority for being Galileans, making Jesus Christ their own, in terms of ethnicity.
+Another crucial and more sympathetic feature of Emperor Julian, is his dislike of his own dynasty, who, in the play at least, were claiming descent and authority for being Galileans, making Jesus Christ their own, in terms of ethnicity.